antonmarsden/api-aggregator/README.md

 An API gateway that provides rate limiting and caching for configurable endpoints.
 It has certain advantages over connecting directly to the endpoints from each application:
 - Centralised API key management
-- API keys are hidden from gateway clients
+- API keys (in the request args) are hidden from gateway clients
+- Basic authentication against the API server is supported (see the frost.met.no example)
 - **Shared** web cache that stores HTTP(S) responses for re-use
 - Rate limits can be applied to **remote** endpoints to enforce API free usage limits or to "protect" the endpoint from unintended abuse.
 - [JQ filters](https://stedolan.github.io/jq/) can be defined and applied to JSON before the client receives the response.